 Another virtue one has to hold on to is a strong sense of belief in their business as an entrepreneur.
 That characterizes a prosperous business entrepreneur.
 That does not imply that one must invest every single dollar in their bank account.

 One of the biggest mistakes new business owners make is putting all their personal assets towards stock investing, making it their only investment.
-That is definitely not a wise decision.
+That is not a wise decision.

 This article will explore four common mistakes that entrepreneurs must avoid while investing in stocks to realize the success anticipated at the beginning.
 Here are the common mistakes before we dive deeper to discuss them: